SeekingAura/seekingaura.github.io/docs/dev_notes/02-linux_server-debian_based/02-disk/02-partition_resize.md

 ### cfdisk (Minimal case)

-This process can run on the same disk partition where the OS is running, but risks still exist.
+This process can be executed on the same disk partition where the OS is running, but risks still exist.
-{: .notice--warn}
+{: .notice--warning}

 If you insist not install any additional software use `cfdisk` follow this